Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 ### Class FeatureAttribute

 A FeatureAttribute is a field carrying a value.
-This value may be a list of complete attributes which are used with reports or metadata.
+This value may be a list of complete attributes used with reports or metadata.

 See [feature attribute](docs/1.6/featureAttribute.cmn.md) for more details.